Can you Wash Towels with Clothes? - Laundry Guide

 What detergent and water temperature should be used for washing towels?

 Use the right detergent and water temperature for towels.
 Enzyme-based detergents work well on towel soil and bacteria.
-For white towels, hot water removes stains and kills germs.
+For White towels, hot water removes stains and kills germs.
 Proper wash settings keep towels clean and fresh.

 How can you avoid overloading the dryer when drying towels?